This information describes skills your child is likely to develop between the ages of 3 and 5 years.

 - Can follow 2- to 3-step directions.

-- Can say own name, age, and sex.
+- Can say own name, age, and gender.

 - Can name friends.

-- Can build block towers and place basic puzzle pieces correctly in form board.
+- Can build block towers and place basic puzzle pieces correctly to form board.

 - Can turn book pages 1 at a time.